View | Modify | Create | Collaborate

 Merck ranks among the world's largest pharmaceutical companies in terms of revenues.
 The company delivers innovative health care solutions through its prescription medicines, vaccines, biologic therapies and animal health products which it markets directly and through its joint ventures.
 The firm's operations are managed through the company's three main divisions, namely Pharmaceutical, Animal Health, and the Alliances division.
 Merck sold its consumer care business to Bayer in 2014.

-Merck's stock price has declined 5% from around $85 levels at the end of January, when the WHO declared a global health emergency, to $81 levels as of April 28.
+Merck's stock price declined 5% from around $85 levels at the end of January, when the WHO declared a global health emergency, to $81 levels as of April 28.
 This can be attributed to fears of the global economy going into recession, after the coronavirus outbreak into several countries, and an oil price war, with Saudi Arabia increasing production, which led to over a 75% decline in oil prices (WTI moving from $51.56 on January 31, 2020 to $13.50 on April 28, 2020).
-While the current crisis is expected to create supply chain disruptions, and there could be a shortage of medical staff and hospital facilities, Merck is unlikely to see any significant impact on its sales.
-Its cancer drug Keytruda will continue to be a top selling treatment option, and bolster the company's overall sales growth.
+The Covid-19 crisis has impacted the overall hospital visits and new patient starts volume.
+This has impacted the sales of pharmaceutical companies, including Merck.
+The vaccine business, in particular, is one of the worst hit segments for Merck.
+That said, its cancer drug, Keytruda, will continue to be a top selling treatment option, and bolster the company's overall sales growth.

 Merck has seen a stellar success with Gardasil, a vaccine used for prevention against HPV (human papillomavirus) virus, which has been linked to certain types of cancers, and thus it is an important vaccine.
 The vaccine will likely see increased sales given the immunization across various countries.
 Europe, as well as China, will likely drive the vaccine's future sales growth.